Floral Park sells historic Centennial Hall for $1.2M

 “There’s so much history in it,” Mayor Dominick Longobardi said.
 “So, we wanted to make sure whoever is taking it over will keep the beauty and majesty of it.”

-Centennial Hall is an 8,500-square-foot, four-columned Greek Revival building that was built in 1925 and used primarily as a Masonic temple.
+Centennial Hall is an 8,500-square-foot, four-columned Greek Revival building that was built in 1925 and used primarily as a Masonic Temple.
 In 2004, Floral Park Lodge No. 1016 Free and Accepted Masons sold the building to the village for $1.5 million.
-The village used Centennial Hall to house the Floral Park Historical Society between 2005 and 2015.
+The village used Centennial Hall to house the Floral Park Historical Society from 2005 to 2015.

 Village officials had tried to sell or lease the property since 2015, saying the building was “in major disrepair” and was no longer fit for governmental use.